 State Sex Education Policies and Requirements at a Glance

-- Wisconsin schools are not required to teach sex education.
-However, schools are required to provide STD education.
+- Wisconsin schools are required to provide instruction on STDs.

 - Parents or guardians may remove their children from the human growth and development instruction with a written request to the teacher or principal.
 This is referred to as an “opt-out” policy.